satra124/emco-base-test/README.md

   --set global.db.emcoPassword=SETPASS \
   --set global.db.rootPassword=SETPASS \
   --set global.contextdb.rootPassword=SETPASS \
-  --set global.emcoTag=22.03.1
+  --set global.emcoTag=latest
 ```

 Replace `SETPASS` with the your choice of passwords for MongoDB and etcd, respectively.
 You may also choose to not set custom passwords, in which case they will be randomized.
 If you choose random passwords, make sure to check the [Known issues](#known-issues).

-Replace `22.03.1` with the version of EMCO you wish to deploy.
+Replace `latest` with the version of EMCO you wish to deploy, such as `22.06`.
 If you don't set this field, the `latest` EMCO container images will be installed.
 Typically, the `latest` tag is updated once a day.

+*Keep in mind that different EMCO versions require different Helm chart version in order to unlock to full set of features.
+For example, installing `emco` chart `1.0.0` while setting the `emcoTag` to `22.06` will not enable the newly-introduced action controllers in 22.06.
+Equivalently, setting installing `emco` chart `1.0.1` while setting the `emcoTag` to `22.03.1` will result in some pods coming back as `ImagePullBackOff` since EMCO 22.03.1 doesn't contain all of the expected action controllers.
+See issue #240.*

 Release `22.06` introduces an optional database encryption feature, which is not enabled by default.
 To enable it, set the following flags to the `helm install` command: